 - Walk around the school yard and look for birds.
 Ask students to write down any birds they see.
 If they don’t know the names, write size, shape, colour, where they saw it, maybe draw it.
 You may like to send the students out in smaller groups to different areas of the school yard.

 - If possible, take some photos of birds in the school yard.
-(If you like, you can log the sightings on the ALA.
-See ALA User Guide 4 – How to log a sighting.
+(If you like, you can log the sightings on the ALA via iNaturalist Australia.
+See User Guide 4 – How to log a sighting.
 You can then view the sightings you have made when you zoom in to your school area on the map.)

 - Students could also complete Activity 7 to report on the birds that were found in the school yard.

-- Did we see any of the birds on our list?
+- Did we see any of the birds in the school yard that were on our list of 6?
 Did we hear any of the birds from our list?
 Based on what we know about the birds on our list, would we expect to see them in the schoolyard?
 Why/ why not?
 Did we see any other birds?
 Does anyone know what those birds are called?
 Was there more of one type of bird than others?
 Were there any differences in the birds seen by different groups?

 - Did we see no birds at all?
 If not, why not?
 What are some ideas about what we could do next time to make sure we see some?
 Were there any birds we did not recognise?
 If there were some we didn’t recognise, where might you go to find out what it was?
 Some ideas can be found here.